Playdays: Wednesday – The Dot Stop (1988–1992) / The Roundabout Stop (1992–1997)

-It was later replaced by the Roundabout Stop, presented by Mr. Jolly (Robin Fritz), who maintained a fairground carousel called Rosie, whose platform initially did not have any objects to ride on.
-The show featured Bitsy Bob (Michele Durler), who played music and made things, and initially Bella and Baxter the Numbears followed by puppets Morris Cog and Milly Sprocket (Nick Mercer and Michele Durler), who presented a segment called "Morris and Milly's Numerical Melodies", where they sang a song glorifying a particular number.
-The Roundabout Stop also played host to an array of extra visitors to help with Rosie's puzzles, including but not limited to, Rhythm Man (David Rubin), Dilys Litefoot (Teresa Gallagher), Paul Morocco, Allesandro Bernardi, Morton McKewan (Iain Lauchlan) and Leaping Lindy (Caroline Hinds).
+It was later replaced by the Roundabout Stop, presented by Mr. Jolly (played by Robin Fritz), who maintained a fairground carousel called Rosie, whose platform initially did not have any objects to ride on.
+The show featured Bitsy Bob (played by Michele Durler), who played music and made things, and initially, Bella and Baxter the Numbears, followed by puppets Morris Cog and Milly Sprocket (puppeteered by Nick Mercer and Michele Durler), who presented a segment called "Morris and Milly's Numerical Melodies", where they sang a song glorifying a particular number.
+The Roundabout Stop also played host to an array of extra visitors to help with Rosie's puzzles, including, but not limited to, Rhythm Man (David Rubin), Dilys Litefoot (Teresa Gallagher), Paul Morocco, Allesandro Bernardi, Morton McKewan (Iain Lauchlan), Gladys Tootle (Sarah Davison) and Leaping Lindy (Caroline Hinds).

+Children from local schools and organisations such as Chickenshed helped with the puzzles and performed the song at the end of the programme.
 Also joining Mr. Jolly occasionally were Professor Mopp and Morgan from the Dot Stop.
-During the time Clive Duncan played Mr. Jolly, the team was later joined by the musician, Charlie Grindle (Nick Mercer), who also appeared as one of the bus drivers from The Why Bird Stop.
-Charlie often sang songs for them as well.
-The main body of the episode featured the characters finding different shaped pictures, which came together to form the title of a nursery rhyme or song, which was performed by the entire cast at the end of the episode.
-In later episodes (1995 to 1997) Mr Jolly was played by Andy Hockley.
+During the time Clive Duncan played Mr. Jolly, the team was later joined by the musician Charlie Grindle (played by Nick Mercer), who also appeared as one of the bus drivers from The Why Bird Stop.
+Charlie often sang songs for them, as well.

+The main body of the episode featured the characters finding different shaped pictures; these came together to form the title of a nursery rhyme or song, which was performed by the entire cast at the end of the episode.
+In later episodes (1995 to 1997), Mr Jolly was played by Andy Hockley.
 Rosie's platform bore a tractor, a ship, an aeroplane and a car.
-These episodes featured Peggy, Poppy and Why Bird, who rode on the roundabout and went off on adventures (but on some episodes only Peggy and Why went on adventures so on the 3rd shape they would both go together).
-Due to Peggy's small size in comparison to Why Bird and Poppy, she would typically ride the ship or the tractor on the roundabout so that she could sit astride the vehicle's funnel as it meant she could be seen better.
+These episodes featured Peggy, Poppy and Why Bird, who rode on the roundabout and went off on adventures (but in some episodes only Peggy and Why went on adventures, so on the third shape, they would both go together).
+Due to Peggy's small size in comparison to Why Bird and Poppy, she would typically ride the ship or the tractor on the roundabout so that she could sit astride the vehicle's funnel, as it meant she could be seen better.

-At the start and end of each adventure, Mr Jolly would sing the song 'Roll up and ride on Rosie'.
+At the start and end of each adventure, Mr. Jolly would sing the song "Roll Up and Ride on Rosie".
 A picture associated with the adventure appeared in their shaped ticket (purple circle, red square, pink triangle, yellow diamond, green arch or blue rectangle), and these would combine to make the song, which ended the episode.

-A special 40-minute direct-to-video feature called 'Winter Adventure' was released in 1997.
-The special saw Mr Jolly, again played by Andy Hockley with Poppy, Why Bird and Peggy visiting a cottage for the weekend.
+A special 40-minute, direct-to-video special called Winter Adventure was released in 1997.
+The special saw Mr. Jolly, again played by Andy Hockley, with Poppy, Why Bird and Peggy visiting a cottage for the weekend.
+Poppy was now puppeteered by Colleen Daley, and Peggy was puppeteered by Paula Everett.
+Darvill continued her role as Why Bird.